-For many industries, the Internet changed every communication in every possible way.
+For many industries, the internet changed all communications in every possible way.

-One of the most important changes in this shift has been from a marketer-driven brand image to a consumer-driven brand shaping, which dictates how a business is perceived and accepted.
-Learning how to bank on this trend will most likely determine the success or failure of many small and medium enterprises.
+One of the most important changes in this shift has been from a marketer-driven brand image to a consumer-driven brand, which dictates how a business is perceived and accepted.

 With almost 80 percent of Americans reading reviews prior to making a purchase or hiring a service, business organizations can no longer relegate online reputation management as a secondary priority.

-Take the necessary steps to bring your reputation management to the next level.
-Yes, reputation management is more than simply Googling your brand and seeing what is reaching the front page, or buying reputation management software without knowing what your overall goals are.
+Take the necessary steps to bring your reputation management software implementation and strategy to the next level.
+Its more than simply Googling your brand and seeing what is reaching the front page, or buying reputation management software without knowing what your overall goals are.

 There is no denial that everyone will eventually get an anomalous negative review.
 And it might not be reflective of the quality of the business.